 7 But you will die like mere mortals;

 for all the nations are your inheritance.
 (Ps.
 82, NIV)

 Surprisingly, some interpreters, specifically the New English Translation (NET), say that in Ps.
 82 God presided over some sort of a Canaanite Deity Council.
 However, this is not likely since God tells these Canaanite deities that they need to judge justly and uphold the cause of the poor and oppressed and rescue the weak and needy.
 Thus this interpretation gives legitimacy to these gods to rule over Israel.
-However, all throughout the Old Testament, these deities have no legitimacy and the ancient Israelites were told never to worship or obey their ways.
+However, all throughout the Old Testament, these deities have no legitimacy and the ancient Israelites were told by prophets never to worship or obey their ways.

 But what if the “gods” are angels or fallen angels?
 They can’t be angels because angels don’t die (v.
 7).
 And how could unfallen angels judge unjustly?
 And why would God have to tell unfallen angels to get their act together?
 And why would he set up fallen or unfallen angels as a council of judges over humans in the first place?
 None of this makes sense.

 Therefore, the best answer says that the Hebrew word elohim (plural) has a flexible meaning.
 It is most often translated as “God,” but in a few places it elevates humans.
 In these next passages the elohim are human rulers and judges: Ex.
 21:6; 22:8-9; Ps.
 45:6.
 In Psalm.
 82, the context teaches that the judges thought of themselves as gods, but they will die like every other ruler.
 They were earthly judges who presided over human disputes and dispensed injustice.
 Their unjust rulings will catch up to them after they die like the humans they were.
 Therefore, they were not angels or fallen angels or Canaanite deities.
 They were mortal men, rulers over Israel.